-A. Sexual Misconduct: Sexual misconduct is a broad term that includes but is not limited to sexual violence including dating violence, domestic violence, stalking, sexual assault and sexual exploitation.
+- A. Sexual Misconduct: Sexual misconduct is a broad term that includes but is not limited to sexual violence including dating violence, domestic violence, stalking, sexual assault and sexual exploitation. - R Sexual Harassment: Sexual harassment means conduct on the basis of sex

-- B. Sexual Harassment: Sexual harassment means conduct on the basis of sex that satisfies one or more of the following: - An employee of the College conditioning the provision of an aid, benefit, or service of the College on an individual's participation in unwelcome sexual conduct; or - 2.
-Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that is effectively denies a person equal access to the College's education programs and activities; or - 3.
-Sexual Misconduct.
+- An employee of the College conditioning the provision of an aid, benefit, or service of the College on an individual's participation in unwelcome sexual conduct: or - 2.
+Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that is effectively denies a person equal access to the College's education programs and activities; or - Sexual Misconduct.
+3.